-If you’re planning to travel to or from Europe, please check your Bupa travel policy to make sure you’re clear about what’s covered before you book any transport or accommodation.
+The UK has now withdrawn from the European Union (EU).
+If you’re planning to travel to or from an EU country, please check your Bupa travel policy to make sure you’re clear about what’s covered before you book any transport or accommodation.

 We’re here to help

-We’ve prepared these answers to some questions you may have.
-If you’re unsure about what is and isn’t covered by your policy or have more questions, please call us on 0800 00 1022^ between 8.30am and 6pm Monday to Friday and 9am and 1pm on Saturday or email us† and we’ll be happy to help.
+If you’re unsure about what is and isn’t covered by your policy or have any questions, please call us on 0800 00 1022^.
+Lines are open 8.30am and 6pm, Monday to Friday and 9am and 1pm on Saturday (closed bank holidays).
+You can also email us at firstname.lastname@example.org and we’ll be happy to help.

-The UK leaving the European Union won’t change your current travel insurance policy.
+Leaving the European Union (EU) will have no impact on your travel insurance policy.
 Your policy wording document sets out exactly what is and isn’t covered.
 If you’re unsure about this or have questions, please call us.
 We’ll be happy to help.

-If you’re booking flights or other transport, you may wish to pay with your credit card or book with an ATOL registered company to give you some protection in case your transport is cancelled.
+If you’re booking flights, you may wish to pay with your credit card or book with an ABTA registered company to give you some protection in case your flight is cancelled.

 *** European Health Insurance Card

 Your policy provides you with cancellation cover for a specified number of reasons as outlined in your policy wording.
-As not having a passport isn’t one of these reasons, your policy doesn’t cover this
+Cover isn’t available if you don’t have a valid passport.

 No. Your Bupa travel insurance policy won’t change for cancellations.
 Please check the ‘what is covered’ section of your policy wording for more information.
-You may wish to check with the hire company about cancellation rights and their terms and conditions before you book your hire car.
+You may wish to check with the provider of the accommodation you have booked about cancellation rights and their terms and conditions before you book.

 ^We may record or monitor our calls